zactodd/ColonistQLearning/README.md

 # Analysis
 ## Initial Placement
-A notebook for evualuating inital placament position can be found [here](https://github.com/zactodd/ColonistQLearning/blob/master/colonist_ql/analytics/notebooks/starting_placements.ipynb).
+A notebook for evaluating inital placament position can be found [here](https://github.com/zactodd/ColonistQLearning/blob/master/colonist_ql/analytics/notebooks/starting_placements.ipynb).
 It shows a varity of metrics on what vertices are better to start on.

 # Citation
 Use this bibtex to cite this repository: